Sidvjn/MicroBLE/README.md

-A (too) simple micropython BLE framework inspired by webframeworks I made for myself.
+A (too) simple micropython BLE app inspired by webframeworks I made for myself.
 Uses the first word recieved as the route and all the following characters/numbers as parameters.

 Installation:
 Copy MicroBLE.py to your micropython device